At Kidasha, we are committed to respecting and protecting your privacy.

 When you give it to us indirectly

 Your information might be shared with us through independent third-party interactions.
-For example, through other campaigning organisations we work with, or through fundraising platforms like JustGiving or Virgin Money Giving.
+For example, through other campaigning organisations we work with, or through fundraising platforms like JustGiving or GoFundMe.
 These third parties will only provide us with your information if you have given your permission for it to be shared with us.

 Occasionally, trusted partners or suppliers who work with us or on our behalf may ask you to provide your information under our instruction.
 This will remain within our privacy notice; your personal information will come through to us and will only be held with the third party if you give them permission.